 You can do all these things by using fully featured spend management software that includes prepaid credit cards, and automated expense reports.

 A journey of a thousand miles begins with a single step.Laozi

-Spend management software has the features you need to track all your reimbursable expenses accurately.
+Spend management software has the features you need to track all your expenses – whether reimbursable or not – accurately.
 You can easily set up different categories and automatically track every payment without effort.

-Your only task with spend management software should be to investigate the accuracy of the expenses and that they have been entered into the correct categories.
+Your only task with spend management software should be to investigate the accuracy of the expenses and checking the category allocation.

-For an extra level of efficiency, automated expense reports can use the categories in the spend management software to automatically deliver a report on all reimbursable expenses accrued on any project by any employee.
+For an extra level of efficiency, automated expense software can allocate the expense categories.
+This will deliver a report on all expenses accrued on any project by any employee.

 Recommended reading: How to Future-proof Your Organisation Through Your Expense Management Software

-A prepaid corporate card is an excellent strategy to use that can help keep employees spending under control or at least help you prevent a budget blowout.
+A prepaid corporate card is an excellent tool that can help keep employees spending under control.
+At the very minimum it helps you prevent a budget blowout.

-Employees can never use more than the amount allocated the card, and the expenses can quickly be reviewed should there ever be an issue.
-Because electronic statements provide an audit trail of the costs an employee is accruing, the card is unlikely to be used for anything other than legitimate reimbursable expenses.
+Firstly, employees can never use more than the amount allocated to the card.
+Secondly, managers can easily review the expenses should there be an issue.
+Electronic statements provide an audit trail of the costs an employee is accruing.
+The card is unlikely to be used for anything other than legitimate business expenses.